novacoole/pokedex-terminal/README.md

     This method uses a .each method to iterate through  each hash the @@pokemon_data object, if a hash's ':generation' value matches 'True', the .print_pokemon_condensed method of the Print class is called with that hash an input.
 This method prints only the ':name' value of that hash.

 ----

-### Search

-### Search
-Search for individual Pokemon.
-3. Update or change the attributes of any Pokemon in the Pokedex.
-4. Add an entirely new Pokemon to the Pokedex.
-5. Delete a Pokemon from the Pokedex.

-## Usage

-TODO: Write usage instructions here

 ## Development